Recertify

 To be eligible for ACAC recertification, current certificants must meet the following conditions during the previous two-year certification term:

-professional development activity.
+professional development activity (30 RCs).

 What counts as professional development?